 - City directories or telephone books, mainly from St. Peter and North Mankato.
-For St. peter, the following years: 1899, 1919, 1922, 1923, 1926, 1929, 1931, 1933, 1934, 1939, 1945, and the years thereafter.
+For St. Peter, the following years: 1899, 1919, 1922, 1923, 1926, 1929, 1931, 1933, 1934, 1939, 1945, and the years thereafter.
 For North Mankato, Polk city directories for the following years: 1938, 1945, 1948, 1953, 1957 and thereafter.
-Rural listings for portions of Nicollet county included in the various directories as well.
+Rural listings for portions of Nicollet County included in the various directories as well.

 - Microfilmed newspapers from Nicollet County.
 The collection mainly consists of the following items: St. Peter Herald, 1884-2004; complete collection of St. Peter Tribune; Nicollet, 1896-1982; North Mankato, 1935-1946; Lafayette, 1956-1982.
-Inforamtion from issues not available on microfilm may possibly be included in clippings found in the file cabinets containing “Subject Files” or “Surname Files.”
+Information from issues not available on microfilm may possibly be included in clippings found in the file cabinets containing “Subject Files” or “Surname Files.”

 - Cemetery records from all of the cemeteries in Nicollet County.
 Records from Woodlawn Cemetery in Le Sueur county are included.
 These records begin with the earliest records and continue into the early 1980s.
 Obituaries contained in the “Surname Files” can be used to supplement the information found in the cemetery record listings.